 New York Subway

-It is relatively easy to understand and travel on the New York City subway.
-The various lines are referred to by their number or letter, but not necessarily by their color.
-There are a number of helpful route maps at the stations that can be consulted to get a fair idea of the direction of travel.
+The New York City subway is relatively easy to understand and travel on.
+Lines are identified by number or letter, not necessarily by colour.
+There are a number of helpful route maps at stations that can be consulted to get a good idea of the direction of travel.
 Commuters are also advised to check if they are boarding an express train.
-It can be a major hassle if they have to simply zoom past their desired destination.
+It can be a major inconvenience if you find yourself zooming past your destination.

 Bus service in New York